hkravtsov/hla/README.md

 ### 5.2.1.
 Global Traffic Management

+The solution is based on the CQRS pattern.

 #### 5.2.1.1.
 The problem statement:

 - user connects to **the nearest available datacenter (DC)** via WebSocket;